 How to start playing?

-You can start by picking your first hacky sack that is suitable for beginners, after that you should practice with friends or alone.
+You can start by picking your first footbag that is suitable for beginners, after that you should practice with friends or alone.

 You can practice alone in your room by bouncing the ball as many times as you can, kicking it against the wall or even trying to hit a target from a distance.
-Later, you can start practicing some hacky sack tricks and kicks.
+Later, you can start practicing some footbag tricks and kicks.